Ohio Insure Plan Logo

 There are ten supplemental plans to choose from – Plans A through N. In Indiana, Medicare Supplement Plans F, G and N are popular as they cover the most common gaps in Medicare.

-Plan F offers the most comprehensive coverage as it fills in all gaps in Original Medicare.
+Plan F offers the most comprehensive coverage.
+It fills in all gaps in Original Medicare.
 Like all Medicare supplements sold today, Plan F does not cover prescription drug overage.
 Part D drug plans are sold separately, but we assist our clients with those as well.

-Plan G is also a good choice in Indiana for your supplemental policy.
-It covers everything except for the small Part B deductible ($226 for 2023) and the lower premiums more than make up for this deductible.
-Plan G has smaller yearly rate increases as well.
+Plans G & N are also good Medigap choices in Indiana for your supplemental coverage.
+They cover the most important, except for the small Part B deductible.
+Lower premiums with these two supplements more than make up for this deductible.
+It should be noted that Plan N usually has lower yearly rate increases than G & F.

-Plan N is unique in that it has office copays, but it can be found for near $80 a month in some cases.
+Plan N is unique in that it has office copays, but it can be found for around $100 a month in some cases.
 Neither the Part B Deductible nor Part B Excess Charges are covered by Plan N Supplements.
 In our experience, Part B Excess Charges are rare and not often encountered.

 Important Changes: If you are new to Medicare after January 2020, Plans F and C (including HD Plan F) are not available for purchase.
 This rule was passed by Congress.
 Comprehensive Plans G and N are still available and are strong Medicare Supplement insurance options.
 They fill in the largest gaps and leave little out-of-pocket exposure for the insured.